metamorph-inc/meta-core/src/CADAssembler/CADCreoParametricCreateAssembly/0Readme - CreateAssembly.txt

 			checks to make sure the Creo-Parametric environment variables are set.

 v1.1.1.0 - 9/9/2011	This version adds the creation of a metrics file each time an assembly is built.
-			The metrics information is stored in a file that has a suffix of ìÖmetrics.xmlî.
+			The metrics information is stored in a file that has a suffix of ‚Äú‚Ä¶metrics.xml‚Äù.
 			The metrics file is located in the same directory (i.e. working directory) as the log file and the Creo models.
 To support this addition, the input file schema changed; therefore, this version will only work with CyPhy2CAD.dll version 1.2.0.0 or later.
 To determine the version of CyPhy2CAD.dll, right click on CyPhy2CAD.dll, select Properties, and select the Details tab.

-v1.2.0.0 - 3/7/2012	Added FEA Support ñ Polygon loads/constraints, mesh generation, use of material library,
+v1.2.0.0 - 3/7/2012	Added FEA Support ‚Äì Polygon loads/constraints, mesh generation, use of material library,
 			and the generation of the bat file to invoke Abaqus.
 			Replaced CodeSynthesis with UDM.
 			Modified the creation of the metrics file to throw an exception if materials were not assigned